xen-troops/moulin/docs/quickstart.rst

 		          MACHINE: qemu-zynq7

-This build file allows you to build Xilinx BSP for one of selected devices(zc702-zynq7, zc706-zynq7, qemu-zynq7).
-Apart from early discussed :code:`desc` and :code:`components` sections we can see two
+This build file allows you to build the Xilinx BSP for one of the selected devices(zc702-zynq7, zc706-zynq7, qemu-zynq7).
+Apart from the early discussed :code:`desc` and :code:`components` sections, we can see two
 new: :code:`variables` and :code:`parameters`.
 But let's take a look at the component.
-In this case we are fetching two `git` repositories.
-Also we are building Yocto distribution now, we have completely different builder with different option.
-You can see familiar Yocto settings like list of layers on additional `local.conf` entries.
-All those sections are described in detail in reference manual.
+In this case, we are fetching two `git` repositories.
+Also, we are building a Yocto distribution now, and we have a completely different builder with different options.
+You can see familiar Yocto settings like a list of layers on the additional `local.conf` entries.
+All those sections are described in detail in the reference manual.

 :code:`variables` section describes variables.
 This is basically strings that can be used in any other part of the file using :code:`%{VARIABLE_NAME}` syntax.
-We are using :code:`%` symbol instead of more familiar :code:`$` sign to ensure that it will not clash with `bitbake`'s or `make`'s variables.
+We are using :code:`%` symbol instead of the more familiar :code:`$` sign to ensure that it will not clash with `bitbake`'s or `make`'s variables.
 It is really annoying to escape dollar signs in constructions like the following::